4 Spellbinding Haunted Hotels in Salem for Families 2025

 1 Daniels St, Salem, MA 01970

-One of the oldest houses in Salem and predating the infamous Salem Witch Trials, The Daniels House was built between 1667 and 1693 by Stephen Daniels I or Stephen Daniels II and remained in the family until the 1860’s.
-Over the years the house served as a day nursery and boarding house until the Great Depression.
+One of the oldest houses in Salem and predating the infamous Salem Witch Trials, The Daniels House was built between 1667 and 1693 by Stephen Daniels I or Stephen Daniels II and remained in the family until the 1860s.
+Over the years, the house served as a day nursery and boarding house until the Great Depression.
 The home sat abandoned for 20 years.
-Then the home was revived and functioned as a lovely tea house before being run as a bed and breakfast like it is today.
-Since it is so historical, there are a number of really cool tours offered throughout the year.
+Then, the home was revived and functioned as a lovely tea house before being converted into a bed and breakfast, as it is today.
+Since it is so historic, there are several really cool tours offered throughout the year.

 Hauntings